Israeli airstrikes on Gaza resume after weeklong truce with Hamas ends

 Elsewhere, a strike hit a home near Gaza City in the north, and in the refugee camp of Maghazi, in central Gaza, rescuers clawed through the rubble of a large building hit by warplanes.
 A foot stuck out of the tangle of concrete and wiring.

 Israel has said it is targeting Hamas operatives and blames civilian casualties on the group, accusing the militants of operating in residential neighborhoods.
-Since the war erupted Oct.
-7, in response to a deadly Hamas attack on southern Israel, many of those killed in Israeli bombardments have been women and children.
+Israel says 77 of its soldiers have been killed in the ground offensive.
+It claims to have killed thousands of militants, without providing evidence.

 In Israel, white smoke trails could be seen in the skies over Sderot on the border with northern Gaza after Israel’s missile protection systems activated.

-Netanyahu said the war resumed because Hamas had violated the terms of the truce.
+Netanyahu said Hamas had violated the terms of the truce.
 “It has not met its obligation to release all of the women hostages today and has launched rockets at Israeli citizens,” he said in a statement.

-Hamas claimed Israel had asked for the release of 10 female soldiers, which it rejected.

-Hamas blamed Israel for the end of the truce, saying in a statement that it had rejected all offers Hamas made to release more hostages and bodies of the dead.
+Hamas blamed Israel, saying in a statement that it had rejected all offers Hamas made to release more hostages and bodies of the dead.
+Senior Hamas official Osama Hamdan told The Associated Press in Beirut that Hamas refused to an Israeli list of 10 female hostages to release because they were soldiers seized at military posts.

-The Israeli military’s announcement of the resumption of strikes came only 30 minutes after the cease-fire expired early Friday.

-During the weeklong truce, Hamas and other militants in Gaza released more than 100 hostages, most of them Israelis, in return for 240 Palestinians freed from prisons in Israel.
+Hamas was expected to set a higher price for releasing Israeli soldiers and male hostages.
+The fact that few women and children hostages remain in Gaza made talks for a further extension of the cease-fire tougher.

 Netanyahu has been under intense pressure from families of the hostages to bring them home.
 But his far-right governing partners have also pushed him to continue the war until Hamas is destroyed, and could abandon his coalition if he is seen as making too many concessions.

+During the truce, which began Nov.
+24, Hamas and other militants in Gaza released more than 100 hostages, most of them Israelis, in return for 240 Palestinians freed from prisons in Israel.
+Virtually all of those freed were women and children.

-A total of 81 Israelis, including dual nationals, were freed during the truce, most of whom appeared physically well but shaken.
+A total of 81 Israelis, including dual nationals, were freed during the truce.
 Another 24 hostages — 23 Thais and one Filipino — were also released, including several men.

-The Palestinian prisoners who were released were mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces.
+The 240 Palestinians released were mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces.
 Several were women who were convicted by military courts of attempting to attack soldiers.

-In its Oct.
-7 attack on Israel, Hamas and other Palestinian militants killed about 1,200 people, mostly civilians, and took around 240 people captive.

-Since then, Israel's bombardment and invasion in Gaza have killed more than 13,300 Palestinians, roughly two-thirds of them women and minors, according to Gaza's Health Ministry, which does not differentiate between civilians and combatants.

-Israel says 77 of its soldiers have been killed in the ground offensive.
-It claims to have killed thousands of militants, without providing evidence.

-Mroue reported from Beirut and Frankel from Jerusalem.
-Associated Press writers David Rising in Bangkok and Matthew Lee in Dubai, United Arab Emirates, contributed.
+Jeffery reported from Cairo and Frankel from Jerusalem.
+Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip; Lee Keath in Cairo; and Matthew Lee in Dubai, United Arab Emirates, contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.